Home CountryAustralia Top 20 Famous Young Australian Entrepreneurs

 Sector: Fintech

-Perkins is a famous australian female entrepreneur, who is the founder of the world famous company – Canva.
+Perkins is a famous Australian female entrepreneur, who is the founder of the world famous company – Canva.

 Perkins pursued her passion for simplifying graphic design and founded two companies to capitalize on the business opportunities she spotted: Fusion Books and Canva.